feevlic/vhal-mcp-server/README.md

    }
    ```

+You can find an example in the config folder.

    **Important**:
    - Replace `/path/to/your/uv` with the output from step 1 (e.g., `/Users/yourusername/.local/bin/uv`)
    - Replace `/path/to/vhal-mcp-server` with the actual path where you cloned the repository